 Alternative 9: The increase in allowable harvest (due to changes in recreational data) from the update assessment will be allocated to the recreational sector.
 The increase for the recreational sector should be the amount attributable to the change in size selectivity and to the recalibration of MRIP catch estimates between 2015 and 2017.
-Commercial and recreational allocated to each sector between 2015 and 2017.
+Commercial and recreational allocations are based on the average percentages of the red snapper quota that would be allocated to each sector between 2015 and 2017.

-Alternative Year Total Commercial Recreational ACL ACL Percent ACL Percent Alternative 9: Allocate increases due to the recalibration of MRIP catch estimates and to 2016 13.960 5.933 42.5% 8.027 57.5% the change in size selectivity to rec sector; Average percentages between 2015 and 2017 2017 13.740 5.840 42.5% 7.901 57.5%
+Alternative Total Commercial Recreational Atternative Year ACL ACL Percent ACL Percent Alternative 9: Allocate increases due to the recalibration of MRIP catch estimates and to 2016 13.960 5.933 42.5% 8.027 57.5% the change in size selectivity to rec sector; Average percentages between 2015 and 2017 2017 13.740 5.840 42.5% 7.901 57.5%